ZhichaoPengMath/ZhichaoPengMath.github.io/_pages/about.md

 Research Interest
 ======
-From the methodlogy perspective, my current research interests include (1) design, analysis and implementation of numerical solvers for PDEs and (2) model order reduction to reduce computational cost.
+From a methodlogy perspective, my current research interests include (1) design, analysis and implementation of numerical solvers for PDEs and (2) model order reduction to reduce computational cost.

-From the problem perspective, I am interested in kinetic equations and wave equations.
+From a problem perspective, I am more interested in kinetic equations and wave equations these days.

 - Computational methods for kinetic problems, wave equations, electromagnetics and other problems.